TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 5/Luke 5.26.md

 ---

-And amazement took hold on all, and they glorified God; and they were filled with fear, saying, We have seen strange things to-day.
+Amazement took hold on all, and they glorified God.
+They were filled with fear, saying, "We have seen strange things today."